scality/action-artifacts/README.md

 * `name`: Will contain a generated name for the artifacts that will be used for a workflow.
 Each workflow will have a unique artifact name which can be shared among the jobs that are within.
 * `link`: The full url in which artifacts will be stored.
+* `redirect-link`: The full url that will redirect clients to a pre-signed S3 url providing data through the S3 bucket instead of the Artifacts service.

 ## Scenarios